gbif/hp-swissnatcoll/en/making-data-accessible.md

 Once digitised, specimen records are transferred from local institutions (museums, botanical gardens, universities) to national data nodes.
 DAGI (Data Aggregator for Natural History Collections) is the Swiss aggregator for biological and paleontological specimen data.
 It aggregates, standardizes and enriches data supplied by natural history institutions.
 By automating the time-consuming processes of encoding and validation, DAGI makes it easier to publish and update data, while ensuring compliance with the [FAIR principles](https://www.go-fair.org/fair-principles/){:target="_blank"} (Findable, Accessible, Interoperable, Reusable).

-Data harmonization with common standards (for example Darwin Core) is a crucial step, because records from different institutions can be combined and compared consistently.
+Data harmonisation with common standards (for example [Darwin Core](https://dwc.tdwg.org/){:target="_blank"} is a crucial step, because records from different institutions can be combined and compared consistently.

 # 3. Integration into the SwissNatColl Portal

-Validated data are made available in open access through the SwissNatColl portal, the central entry point for natural history data in Switzerland.
-Published specimen data can be corrected, re-identified or enriched over time.
+Standardised data are openly available through the SwissNatColl portal, the central entry point for natural history data in Switzerland.
+Published specimen data can be corrected, re-identified, or enriched over time.

 Users can search across institutions, visualise records, filter datasets, and download information through a user-friendly interface.